Your Park, Your Vision

 As well as fantastic new facilities for children and young people, there will be picnic and seating areas, toilets, enhanced pathways and landscaping - with key space for local events and existing football provision incorporated in the design.

-And this new masterplan has also been designed to make the park safe and secure.
+The new masterplan has been designed to make the park safe and secure and you can take a look at the new features below.

 - Sunken Garden